 Client onboarding best practices before formal signing

 Since this is largely a transitional process between your sales and customer service departments, gathering information and outlining a robust strategy is important.
 In the very early parts of the process, your sales team will be taking the reins and ensuring that your CSRs have all of the information they need to serve your client.

-They should send over a comprehensive breakdown of things like pain points, solutions they are most interested in, and goals.
+One of the best practices for onboarding clients is for the sales team to send over a comprehensive breakdown of things like pain points, solutions they are most interested in, and goals.
 Understanding what clients are hoping to gain from your service allows CSRs to tailor their approach and help them build rapport with clients faster.